Learn about harp seals, including their life cycle, diet, distribution and population trends.

 - information on removals

 The Northwest Atlantic harp seal population is currently healthy and abundant with an estimated population of 7.4 million animals.
-They have not been assessed by the Committee on the Status of Endangered Wildlife in Canada.

 - Date modified: